defc0n1/Bootstrap-Kickstarter/README.md

 ## How to use it?

-1. Clone this repository: `clone git@github.com:NeoBlack/Bootstrap-Kickstarter.git`
+1. Clone this repository: `git clone git@github.com:NeoBlack/Bootstrap-Kickstarter.git`

 2. Use composer to install dependencies `composer install`